 Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to Savannah College of Art and Design.

 What will the cost of attending Savannah College of Art and Design be?
 Here is a breakdown of tuition and expenses.

 |2022 Total Tuition and Expenses|

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Savannah College of Art and Design undergrads use financial aid to to cover the cost of tuition.
-In 2021, 4,702 of the 12,867 undergrads enrolled received financial aid.
-Savannah College of Art and Design meets 41 percent of the demonstrated financial need for undergraduates.
+In 2022, 4,702 of the 11,679 undergrads enrolled received financial aid.
+Savannah College of Art and Design meets 41% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.

 |Most Common Loans for Savannah College of Art and Design Students|